shariq1989/cookbook/content/recipe/Mexican_Rice.md

 #### Can I freeze the Mexican rice?

 You sure can.
 First, allow the dish to cool completely and then add it to a freezer-safe container.
 The Mexican rice can freeze for up to 6 months.
 When you’re ready to eat, let it defrost in the refrigerator.
 To serve, warm on the stovetop and enjoy.

+### DIRECTIONS: STEP-BY-STEP

+1. Add the tomatoes and diced onion to a blender or food processor.
+Blend until smooth.

+{{< figure src="/images/mex1.jpg" class="instructionFigure">}}

+2. Pour the mixture into a saucepan.
+Stir in the vegetable to chicken broth, salt, and cumin and bring to a boil over medium heat.

+{{< figure src="/images/mex2.jpg" class="instructionFigure">}}

+3. While the tomato mixture is coming to a boil, warm oil in a Dutch oven over medium heat until shimmering.
+Add the rice and toast until the rice becomes golden, about 5 minutes.

+{{< figure src="/images/mex3.jpg" class="instructionFigure">}}

+4. Add the jalapeños and garlic and cook until they soften for about 2 minutes.
+5. Pour the boiling tomato mixture over the rice and stir to combine.

+{{< figure src="/images/mex4.jpg" class="instructionFigure">}}

+6. Reduce the heat to low.
+Cover and cook until the liquid is absorbed and the rice is tender about 10-15 minutes.
+7. Remove the rice from heat and fluff it with a fork.
+Cover with the lid and set it aside steam for 5 minutes before serving.
+8. To serve, add the cilantro and lime juice and fluff again to combine.
+Garnish with lime wedges and enjoy.

+{{< figure src="/images/mex5.jpg" class="instructionFigure">}}

+{{< figure src="/images/mex6.jpg" class="instructionFigure">}}